This page is about car accident claims involving Progressive Insurance in Maryland.

 What, then, does filing a lawsuit achieve?
-Filing suit basically tells Progressive that if they do not offer you a fair settlement, you will take them to court.
+Filing suit tells Progressive that you will take them to court if they do not offer you a fair settlement.
 Since they want to avoid this, Progressive’s offers become far more reasonable once a lawsuit exists.

 How Reasonable is Progressive in Uninsured Motorist Claims?

-If you were in a car crash caused by someone with no insurance, are the victim of a hit and run, or your damages exceed the limits of the at-fault driver’s policy, you may have to submit a claim against your own policy.
+If you were in a car crash caused by someone with no insurance, are the victim of a hit and run, or your damages exceed the at-fault driver’s policy limits, you may have to submit a claim against your own policy.
 In these cases, Progressive is somewhat fairer to its policyholders.
 However, this company is still unreasonable, and it is hard to know what to expect from uninsured motorist claims against them.

 How Do I Contact Progressive About a Claim?

-If someone with Progressive Insurance hit you and you have injuries, you should talk to a lawyer before contacting Progressive as the best way to maximize the value of your claim.
+If someone with Progressive Insurance hits you and you have injuries, you should talk to a lawyer before contacting Progressive as the best way to maximize the value of your claim.

-If you have no injuries or very minor injuries or property damage and want to file a claim with Progressive, call 1-800-776-4737.
+If you have no injuries, minor injuries, or property damage and want to file a claim with Progressive, call 1-800-776-4737.
 You can also report claims using the company’s mobile app.